ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

     Another histogram indicating how many strikes each water bomber inspected.

 * Water tank levels after suppression
-    This histogram depicts both the intial capacity and the final capacity after the simulation is complete of all water tanks specified in the input data.
+    This histogram depicts both the initial capacity and the final capacity after the simulation is complete of all water tanks specified in the input data.
 Note that if the water tanks have an infinite capacity these are not displayed on the histogram.